 At best, they can enable you to put out gorgeous content and streamline your workflow.

-With so many options, it can be hard to narrow down what makes a CMS a good option, and which CMS is right for you — because let’s face it, there are no one size fits all.
+With so many options, it can be hard to narrow down what makes a digital signage CMS a good option and which CMS is right for you — because let’s face it, there is no one size fits all.

-In this chapter, I’ll give you some advice about choosing a CMS.
+In this chapter, we’ll give you some advice for choosing a CMS.

 And then we’ll wrap up with how to talk with CMS providers to figure out if their product is right for you.

-I put together 7 questions you should ask when evaluating digital signage software.
+We’ve put together seven questions you should ask when evaluating digital signage software.
 It offers a framework to work from no matter what industry you’re in.

 There are some features that any good CMS should have.